samiuljahan/Algorithm/README.md

-# Simple Cheat Sheet to remmeber all the asymptotic notations
+# Simple Cheat Sheet to help remember all the asymptotic notations
 Simple cheat sheet to remember all the asymptotic notations.

 ## Asymptotic notations